 Your radiation oncologist and/or fellow/resident/PA will work together during your procedure.
-While you are under spinal/epidural anesthesia, certain procedures may be performed to evaluate your anatomy in order to ensure the best possible placement of the implant.
-These may include an examination under anesthesia, cystoscopy (looking in the bladder with a small, flexible camera), proctosigmoidoscopy (looking in the rectum with a small lens) and transrectal ultrasound.
+While you are under anesthesia, certain procedures may be performed to evaluate your anatomy in order to ensure the best possible placement of the implant.
+These may include a digital rectal examination, cystoscopy (looking in the bladder with a small, flexible camera), proctosigmoidoscopy (looking in the rectum with a small lens) and transrectal ultrasound (assessing the prostate with an ultrasound probe in the rectum).
 Following the exam, a Foley catheter will be placed.
 A Foley catheter is a soft rubber tube that is inserted into the bladder through the urethra to continuously drain the urine into a bag.
 Most patients have the Foley catheter removed before they return home, though occasionally a catheter must remain in place for a longer period of time if the patient has difficulties urinating without it.

 Next, several small plastic hollow implant tubes called "flexi-guides" will be implanted.
-These flexiguides are what give our team direct access to the pelvis, allowing for the delivery of radiation internally directly into the tumor site.
+These flexiguides are what give our team direct access to the prostate gland, allowing for the delivery of radiation internally directly into the tumor site.
 An ultrasound or CT will be used to guide the procedure and ensure proper placement.